Search for Axion dark matter with the QUAX-LNF tunable haloscope: Experimental Setup

 \subsubsection{Haloscope description}

 The haloscope, schematized in Fig.~\ref{fig:RFdiagram}, consists of a cylindrical OFHC copper resonant cavity, with inner radius $r=13.51$~mm and height $h=246$~mm, for a total volume $V=0.141$~l.
 The body is divided into two semi-cylinders, including the endcaps, sealed together with screws.
 Two coaxial cables are coupled to the cavity via dipole antennas.
-One antenna is fixed and weakly coupled, with coupling estimated from simulations $1.4\times 10^{-3}$, such that Eqs.~\eqref{eq:power} and~\eqref{eq:scanrate} are still valid.
+One antenna is fixed and weakly coupled, with coupling estimated from simulations $1.4\times 10^{-3}$ and verified to be less than $7\times 10^{-3}$ from calibration data, such that Eqs.~\eqref{eq:power} and~\eqref{eq:scanrate} are still valid.
 The other is obtained by stripping the end of a coax cable, leaving only the central conductor for a 2 mm length (Bottom-Left panel of Fig.~\ref{fig:rod}).
 The coax cable is connected to a linear stepper motor whose movement allows the tunability of the coupling $\beta$.

 The magnetic field is provided by a NbTi superconducting solenoid magnet with a cold bore diameter of 100~mm and 320~mm height.
 On top of the magnet, a second coil assures the reduction of the stray field above the cavity below few hundred Gauss.
 The magnet, initially operated at the nominal field of 9~T, was set to a lower safety value following a quench during a current ramp.
 The experiment here described was then conducted at 8~T, with a field inside the cavity volume of r.m.s. $\sqrt{\langle B_0^2\rangle}=6.73$~T.